 dApps are generally constructed as smart contracts, for example on the Ethereum blockchain.
 The development of blockchain applications is quite different, because it is much more similar to building a normal web application.

 Most functionalities of smart contracts can be implemented in blockchain applications much easier and in a more straight forward manner.
 However, there is one important difference here to dApps, when it comes to applying new On-chain logic to the application: New smart contracts can be directly applied on the running blockchain, while adding new on-chain logic to blockchain applications always requires a hard fork in the network.
 Therefore, blockchain applications are less flexible than dApps, when it comes to uploading new logic on the running chain.

 If the flexible characteristics of smart contracts are desired inside a blockchain application, it is of course also possible to develop a blockchain application which supports smart contracts.
 For example, a new module could be added to the application, which accepts smart contracts.
 This way it is possible to have the best of both worlds combined.

 Additionally, smart contracts can reuse an already existing blockchain, which saves time when launching the application, as it is not necessary to take care of setting up an independent blockchain network, finding delegates , etc.

 Blockchain applications on the contrary rely on their own blockchain, and therefore also need to take care of maintaining their own network.
 In the beginning, this will make the launch of the application slightly more complex, however, having an independent network comes with numerous benefits which are covered in the following paragraphs.

-The Lisk documentation is referring to applications built with the Lisk SDK as "blockchain applications" and not "dApps", to clarify the difference that applications are not sharing a common blockchain, but instead are each running on their own chain.
+The Lisk documentation is referring to applications built with the Lisk SDK as "blockchain applications" and not "dApps".
+In order to clarify the difference here, applications are not sharing a common blockchain, but instead are each running on their own chain.
 As a result blockchain applications have the following advantages: